snowdrop/k8s-infra/ansible/README-post-installation.md

   ```

   The number of PVs to be created can be controlled by the `number_of_volumes` variable.
 See [here](playbook/roles/persistence/defaults/main.yml).
-  By default, 10 volumes of %Gb each will be created.
+  By default, 10 volumes of 5Gb each will be created.

 ### Command install_nexus